matn7/CS-Notes/src/main/java/design_patterns/BEHAVIORAL-DESIGN-PATTERN.md

 - Objects that maintain an internal State Machine can use this trick to reduce the hassle as new states are added
-- State machines have discrete States, each state can be represented by a member variable, all these member variables implement a common interface.
+- State machines have discrete States, each state can be represented by a member variable, all these member variables implement a common interface

 ## Mediator pattern

 - The frame acts as the mediator so that non of the individual UI elements need to know about each other.
-- UI Elements are reffered to as Colleagues
+- UI Elements are referred to as Colleagues

 ```
     Button        TextBox